 Top 10 reasons you should be buying a new toilet seat

 Do you still have the toilet seat that came with the house you’re living in?
 Is it uncomfortable to sit on?
 Does it have signs of wear and tear?
 Are you expecting or have small children?
-If so, you’ll need to know how to assess whether or not you need to buy a new toilet seat.
-Keep reading for the best tips on what to look for when buying a new toilet seat for your home.
+If so, you’ll need to know how to assess when you need to buy a new toilet seat.
+Keep reading for the best tips on what to look for in a new toilet seat for your home.

 When you’ve sat down on something hundreds or thousands of times, it’s easy to go butt blind.
-Butt blindness happens when your bottom is so used to sitting down on a toilet seat, that it gets used to or is oblivious to its unpleasant qualities.
+Butt blindness happens when your bottom is so used to sitting down on a toilet seat.
+It gets used to or is oblivious to the seats unpleasant qualities.
 If you’ve gone butt blind, we’ve come up with ways to help you determine if you need to purchase a new bathroom toilet seat.

 Here are 10 ways you can assess if you need to upgrade your toilet seat.